CSCfi/csc-user-guide/docs/apps/tensorflow.md

 ### Horovod

 Modules that support [Horovod](https://github.com/horovod/horovod) have the `-hvd` postfix in their name.
 Note that we might not support Horovod for all TensorFlow versions.
 (To see all modules try `module avail tensorflow`).
-To take TensorFlow with Horovod support into use, you can run for example:
+To take TensorFlow with Horovod (and OpenMPI) support into use, you can run for example:

 ```text
 module load tensorflow/1.13.1-hvd
 ```

-Below is an example slurm batch script that uses 8 GPUs across two nodes.
-We also reserve 10 CPUs for each GPU.
+Below is an example slurm batch script that uses 8 tasks across two nodes.
+Each task has one GPU and 10 CPUs.

 ```bash
 #!/bin/bash